 The accuracy of the quantitative estimate of requirements given in the bidding document should be monitored against actual demand.
 If there is a significant difference what is the reason for this?
 Were end-users overstating their requirements?
 If so, under-utilisation should be taken into account in future estimates.
 Were some offices obtaining supplies of these items by making small purchases outside of the FC?
 The reason for this should be investigated and, if not based upon the contractor’s inability to supply, any such practice should be prevented.

-The PMU should also monitor the prices obtained through framework contracting and compare these to the prices obtained previously when the same items were bought through RFQ procedures, so that the benefits obtained through framework contracting will be establishe
+The PMU should also monitor the prices obtained through framework contracting and compare these to the prices obtained previously when the same items were bought through RFQ procedures, so that the benefits obtained through framework contracting will be established.

 Worked example